carmelosammarco/GeoSpace/README.md

 **- Tool4NC** : A python module for the netcdf file manipulation and conversions. [[LINK](https://github.com/carmelosammarco/Tool4NC)]

-**- MerOC** : A Python module (with a GUI interface) to download data and manipulate/convert netCDF-files. [[LINK](https://github.com/carmelosammarco/MerOC)]
+**- MerOC** : A Python module (with a GUI interface) to download data from the CMEMS portal (by Copernicus - registration to the portal required to download the data) and manipulate/convert netCDF-files. [[LINK](https://github.com/carmelosammarco/MerOC)]

-**- ads4MO** : A Python module which adds new downloads services to the CMEMS portal (by Copernicus - registration to the portal required to download the data).
+**- ads4MO** : A Python module which adds new downloads services to the CMEMS portal (by Copernicus - free registration to the portal required to download the data).
 It is applied mainly to big data requests using just a CLI and the HTTP data requests. [[LINK](https://github.com/carmelosammarco/ads4MO)]

-**- FTPsubsetMO** : Python module to download file from the CMEMS FTP servers (by Copernicus - registration to the portal required to download the data) and automatically subset them using many decisional criteria.
+**- FTPsubsetMO** : Python module to download file from the CMEMS FTP servers (by Copernicus - free registration to the portal required to download the data) and automatically subset them using many decisional criteria.
 It is applied mainly to big data requests of product with an elevated number of data requests and where then the HTTP protocol fail.
 It has a very intuitive GUI interface. [[LINK](https://github.com/carmelosammarco/FTPsubsetMO)]

 **- GPSconverter** : Python application to manipulate & view/plot GPS data. [[LINK](https://github.com/carmelosammarco/GPSconverter)]